fileobject.readlines()to Read Specific Lines for Small-Size File

 linecache Module to Read the Specific Lines in Python

-linecache for reading many files, possible repeatedly or extracting many lines:
+linecache module could be used for reading many files, possible repeatedly or extracting many lines:

 import linecache data = linecache.getline('file.txt', 10).strip()